pack-track/protocol/readme.md

 A body may be provided, which starts after the first `\n\n` found in the message.
 The body can contain text or binary data.

-## Standardized Header Names
-Each header must be named after one of the values in the following list.
-This is not enforced in code, but serves as a measure to prevent conflicting, duplicate or confusing header names.
-Open a pull request if you require a new name.

-Values with a `F` indicate flag values.

-### General headers
-- `vendor`: Indicates the vendor of an accessory

-### Driving instructions
-- `speed`: Speed values (0 - 100)
-- `reverse` F: Reverse direction